 |

-The kaiten manned torpedoes were part of Japan's special
+The kaiten manned torpedoes were part of Japan's Special

-attack forces, which made suicide attacks on Allied ships.
+Attack Corps, which made suicide attacks on Allied ships.
 Japanese people do

 not use the word "kamikaze" to refer to the kaiten weapon even though